-If you still have a question that isn’t answered below, please get in touch and one of our fostering advisors will be happy to help.
+Below are some of the most commonly asked questions in relation to fostering which we hope you will find helpful.
+If you still have a question that is not answered below, please get in touch and our fostering advisor will be happy to help.

 What is the difference between an independent or non-statutory foster care agency and fostering for Tusla?

 Tusla is the State agency responsible for the welfare and protection of all children.
 FFI is a social enterprise established in 2005 to work in partnership with Tusla to provide fostering placements.
 We recruit, assess and train foster carers who, once approved, are supported by a team of therapists, education officers, support workers and social workers.

 Who can apply to be a foster carer?